intel/sawr/sawr_master/README.md

 # Simple Autonomous Wheeled Robot (SAWR) Master Package

-This package serves two purposes:
+This package serves a few purposes:
   1. To act as a metapackage in that is has dependencies on all other packages needed for the SAWR project.
      In theory, you only have to install this package to get all dependencies.